globalise-huygens/nlp-semantic-role-labeling/Results/MTL/README.md

 srl_classification_reports.txt – Classification reports for every SRL fold.

 ## Other output
 > The code provided in this repository also creates files per fold that show per token the prediction and the gold label, for each task.
-These files are not included here due to space constraints: each model-setup combination produces 16 such files (one per fold), quickly adding up in size.
+These files are not included here due to space constraints: each model-setup combination produces 16 such files (one per fold), adding up in size.
 These files are used in the error_analysis.py file.
 Each of these files has the following structure:

 ```text